Code-Institute-Submissions/Type-Fast/README.md

 # Type Fast - Interactive Front End Milestone Project

 Type Fast is a Single-Page Application design to help users master typing at speed with pin point accuracy.
-The application offers easy to use functionally and offers a competition build it with the use of the browser storage system.
+The application offers easy to use functionally and offers a competition built in with the use of the browser LocalStorage.

 You can see the working single page application [here](https://msped.github.io/Interactive-Front-End-Project/) on GitHub Pages.